supaflyENJOY/DynamicsDocs/docs/Practitioners/Encounters.md

 - [Read more about Single Encounters](/docs/Scheduling/SingleEncounters).

 ## Create an Encounter
-To create a new Encounter, click on the New Recurring Encounter or New Single Encounter button on the sub grid.
+To create a new Encounter, click on the New Recurring Encounter or New Single Encounter button on the subgrid.
 This will open up the New Encounter Main Form.